 Customer Reviews: Most dogs showed improved skin and coat after switching to this food.
 Dogs also enjoyed the taste of this lamb-based food.

-Bottom Line: For a grain-free dog food, this is a pretty good choice.
+Bottom Line: For a product without grains, this is a pretty good choice.
 However, you should note that lamb meal is the first ingredient, so there’s no whole meat.
 If your Goldendoodle has food allergies, though, this is probably a great choice.

 Puppies have different nutritional needs than adult dogs.
 Here are the top 3 picks for the best puppy food for Goldendoodles.

-This non-grain-free formula is an excellent food for Goldendoodle puppies.
+This no grain formula is an excellent food for Goldendoodle puppies.
 Bison and ocean fish meal is not likely to trigger food allergies, and probiotics help your puppy digest the food better.
 This food also has ideal protein and fat levels for a Goldendoodle puppy.

 Top Ingredients: Bison, Ocean Fish Meal, Brown Rice, Oatmeal, Peas, Rice Bran, Pearled Barley, Pea Protein, Dried Eggs, Chicken Fat (Preserved with Mixed Tocopherols), Flaxseed, Tomato Pomace, Natural Flavor, Salt, Calcium Carbonate.